WillhKessler/mbarc/_pages/camping.md

 <iframe src="https://ridewithgps.com/embeds?type=route&id=53284112&hideSurface=true" style="width: 1px; min-width: 100%; height: 550px; border: none;" scrolling="no"></iframe>

 ### Vermont State Parks
 Vermont State Parks do not require self contained cyclists to adhere to the 2 night minimum reservation requirement for VT state parks.
 However reservations must be made in advance by calling the park.
-Campsite availability restrictions still apply. vtstateparks.com/assets/pdf/rules_current.pdf
+Campsite availability restrictions still apply.
+People traveling to VT State Parks (that allow camping) under their own power (hiking, biking, or paddling) or camping in a group camping area may make 1 night reservations.
+Otherwise there is a 2-night minimum for advance reservations made before March 1 of the current operating season, except for Green River Reservoir.
+After March 1, 1-night reservations can be made Sunday - Thursday for the current operating season (except for remote sites at Waterbury Reservoir, Osmore Pond and Kettle Pond, which still have minimum stays of 2 nights.
+State Forest Primative Camping is also available in some places, general areas are marked on the map with a link to the VT DFPR maps.
 <object data="../assets/images/VT_camping_rules_current.pdf" width="100" height="100" type='application/pdf'></object>